-&lt;sup>2 This requirement does not apply to circumstances that are beyond the control of an applicable Transmission Owner or applicable Generator Owner subject to this reliability standard, including natural disasters such as earthquakes, fires, tornados, hurricanes, landslides, wind shear, fresh gale, major storms as defined either by the applicable Transmission Owner or applicable Generator Owner or an applicable regulatory body, ice storms, and floods; human or animal activity such as logging, animal severing tree, vehicle contact with tree, arboricultural activities or horticultural or agricultural activities, or removal or digging of vegetation.
-Nothing in this footnote should be construed to limit the applicable Transmission Owner's or applicable Generator Owner 's right to exercise its full legal rights on the ROW.
+2 This requirement does not apply to circumstances that are beyond the control of a Transmission Owner or Generator Owner subject to this reliability standard, including natural disasters such as earthquakes, fires, tornados, hurricanes, landslides, wind shear, fresh gale, major storms as defined either by the Transmission Owner, the Generator Owner, or an applicable regulatory body, ice storms, and floods and; human or animal activity such as logging, animal severing tree, vehicle contact with tree, arboricultural activities or horticultural or agricultural activities, or removal or digging of vegetation.
+Nothing in this footnote should be construed to limit the Transmission Owner's right to exercise its full legal rights on the ROW.